Svatoslav Štěpánek: Probable murders

 Police were sceptical of the 10-year gap from Brožovský's killing to Štěpánek's other murders, so they reopened several cold cases in an effort to examine any possible connections with their detainee.
 For reference, they used a peculiar map found in Štěpánek's room, on which he had marked several places with crosses: one of them was placed in Bohnice, where on 2 August 1932, 28-year-old Mária Zemancová was found stabbed by the road near Troja.
 She had been stabbed twice, once in the neck and another in the chest, and it appeared that her killer had attempted to cut off her breasts.
 At the time, Štěpánek is known to have stayed with a local greengrocer in Prague.
 At first, he denied any involvement in the murder, but later confessed and attended a reconstruction of the crime scene, pointing out the exact location and minute details, such as the knife's handle breaking, that only the killer would have known.
 In the middle of the reconstruction, however, he changed his mind and withdrew his confession.
 Witnesses who had seen Zemancová's killer also couldn't positively identify Štěpánek and his own description of the victim was inaccurate.
 As a result, he was dismissed as a suspect.

-On 16 October 1932, he was part of a tour group exploring the Červený Kameň Castle near the Slovakian village of Častá.
+On 16 October 1932, he was part of a tour group exploring the Červený Kameň Castle near the Slovak village of Častá.
 At one point, while he was examining the various medieval torture instruments, he got lost in the company of friend, 15-year-old Marie Riganová.
 At closing time, the security guards eventually found Štěpánek wandering around, but Riganová was never found, and remains missing to this day.